 The January Leonids (JLE) were discovered by Dr. Peter Brown and are mentioned in the same publication as the Alpha Hydrids.
 This shower is active from December 28 through January 07 with maximum activity occurring on January 2nd.
-The radiant is currently located at 09:58 (150) +23.
-This position lies in northwestern Leo, 3 degrees southeast of the 3rd magnitude star known as Algenubi (epsilon Leonis).
-These meteors are best seen near 0300 LST when the radiant lies highest above the northern horizon.
-At 52 km/sec. the January Leonids produce meteors of medium-swift velocity.
-Expected rates this week less than 1 no matter your location.
+The radiant is currently located at 09:40 (145) +25.
+This position lies in northwestern Leo, 1 degree northwest of the 3rd magnitude star known as Algenubi (epsilon Leonis).

-The kappa Velids (KVE) were recently discovered by SAAMER (Pokorný et al., 2017), an Argentine meteor radar system.
-This radiant is the main radiant in an area where many minor radiants seem to be active this time of year.
-The KVE's are active from December 16 through January 6 with maximum activity occurring on December 26th.
-The radiant is currently located at 10:05 (151) -54, which places it in southern Vela, 1 degree northeast of the 4th magnitude star known as phi Velorum.
 These meteors are best seen near 0300 LST when the radiant lies highest above the southern horizon.
-Current rates should be near 1 per hour as seen from the southern hemisphere and less than 1 as seen from north of the equator.
-With an entry velocity of 43 km/sec., most activity from this radiant would be of medium speed.
+At 52 km/sec. the January Leonids produce meteors of swift velocity.
+Expected rates this week are near 1 per hour as seen from the northern hemisphere and less than 1 as seen from south of the equator.

+The eta Hydrids (EHY) were recently discovered by members of the Croatian Meteor Network.
+This radiant is active from November 26 through January 1st with maximum activity occurring on December 12th.
+The radiant is currently located at 10:00 (150) -02, which places it in western Sextans, 2 degrees southwest of the 4th magnitude star known as alpha Sextantis.
+This position is close to that of the sigma Hydrids so care must be taken to separate the two sources.
+These meteors are best seen near 0400 LST when the radiant lies highest above the southern horizon.
+Current rates should be less than 1 per hour no matter your location.
+With an entry velocity of 61 km/sec., most activity from this radiant would be of swift speed.

 The theta Pyxidids (TPY) consists of two weak showers that peak two weeks apart.
 The later version is active from December 8 through January 8, with maximum occurring on December 18th.
-The radiant is currently located at 11:32 (173) -29.
-This area of the sky is located in eastern Hydra, 3 degrees north of the 4th magnitude star known as xi Hydrae.
-These meteors are best seen near 0500 LST when the radiant lies highest in the northern sky.
+The radiant is currently located at 11:03 (166) -27.
+This area of the sky is located in eastern Hydra, 4 degrees southwest of the 4th magnitude star known as beta Crateris.
+These meteors are best seen near 0500 LST when the radiant lies highest in the southern sky.
 Rates are expected to be less than 1 no matter your location.
-At 65 km/sec. the theta Pyxids would produce mostly swift meteors.
+At 64 km/sec. the theta Pyxids would produce mostly swift meteors.

 The Comae Berenicids (COM) are a long duration shower active from December 5th through February 4th.
 Maximum activity occurred on December 16th.
-The radiant is currently located at 11:45 (176) +23, which places it in northeastern Leo, 8 degrees north of the 2nd magnitude star known as Denebola (beta Leonis).
+The radiant is currently located at 11:24 (170) +26, which places it in northeastern Leo, 5 degrees northeast of the 4th magnitude star known as Zosma (delta Leonis).
 These meteors would be best seen near 05:00 LST, when the radiant lies highest in the eastern sky.
 Current rates should be near 2 per hour as seen from the northern hemisphere and near 1 as seen from south of the equator.
 At 63km/sec., these meteors would produce mostly swift meteors.